 The ancient Mayan sacrificial caves of Actun Tunichil Muknal, Belize invoke a rare sense of discovery on the often worn out tourist trail.
-The genuine feeling of exploration makes the ATM caves one of the most exciting and worthwhile adventures we’ve experienced during our travels, and we couldn’t recommend it enough.
+The genuine feeling of exploration makes the ATM caves tours in Belize one of the most exciting and worthwhile adventures we’ve experienced during our travels, and we couldn’t recommend it enough.

 Our journey starts in the quiet border town of San Ignacio, Belize after crossing over from the Tikal ruins of Guatemala.
 From here there are a huge selection of agencies offering the tour, but almost all of them use the same guides.
 In fact there are only a small amount of guides that are qualified to run the tours, which means most guides are experienced and know their stuff.
 It’s a full day tour that picks you up, provides lunch and water and then takes you home.